Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Faex medicinalis, medicinal yeast, Saccharomyces carlsbergensis, Saccharomyces uvarum, Saccharomyces cerevisiae

-Brewer's yeast is produced from a number of Saccharomyces (yeast) species.
-Brewer's yeast is "harvested" during the beer-brewing process, or it can be specifically grown in a nutrient broth for improved yield and to modify its mineral content.
-It is naturally a good source of protein (52 percent of its weight) and B-complex vitamins.
-The mineral content of brewer's yeast can be controlled by adding various minerals to the nutrient solution in which the yeast is grown.
-Adding chromium increases the chromium content of the yeast, while adding selenium increases the selenium content.
+It’s a good source of protein.
+Protein makes up 52% of its weight.
+It’s also a good source of B-complex vitamins.
+The mineral content of brewer's yeast can be controlled by adding minerals to the solution in which the yeast is grown.
+Adding chromium increases the chromium content of the yeast.
+Adding selenium increases its selenium content.

-Domesticated yeasts have been used for centuries for raising bread, brewing beer, and making wine and alcoholic beverages.
-Brewer's yeast has been used as a nutritive supplement for providing B vitamins and, more recently, minerals such as chromium and selenium.
-One study of brewer's yeast showed that it improved acne symptoms.
+Domesticated yeasts have been used for centuries.
+They’ve been used to raise bread, brew beer, and make wine and alcoholic beverages.
+Brewer's yeast has been used as a nutritive supplement for B vitamins.
+More recently, it’s been used as a supplement for minerals.
+These include chromium and selenium.

-Yeast may also be useful in the treatment of eczema, gout, infectious diarrhea, and some heart disorders.
-It may possibly play a role in lowering cholesterol, improving the immune system, and increasing mental and physical capabilities.
-It may help control diabetes by aiding in sugar metabolism (yeast with a high chromium content only), reduce appetite, and lessen the negative effects of contaminants and pollutants.
+Yeast may help treat eczema, gout, infectious diarrhea, and some heart problems.
+It may also play a role in lowering cholesterol and boosting the immune system.
+It may also improve physical and mental health.
+Brewer’s yeast may also help control diabetes.
+It does this by aiding in sugar metabolism (yeast with a high chromium content only) and reducing appetite.
+It also reduces the side effects of contaminants and pollutants.

-Brewer's yeast may produce a reaction with monoamine oxidase inhibitors (drugs used to treat depression).
-People with gout or Crohn's disease should not take it.
+Brewer’s yeast may interact with medicines to treat depression called monoamine oxidase inhibitors (MAOIs).
+People with gout or Crohn's disease should not take brewer’s yeast.

-There are distinct differences between brewer's yeast, baker's yeast, nutritional yeast, and torula yeast.
-Brewer's yeast and nutritional yeast contain many of the same nutritional attributes.
+There are differences between brewer's yeast, baker's yeast, nutritional yeast, and torula yeast.
+Brewer's yeast and nutritional yeast have many of the same nutrients.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR